Introduction to Auto Layout

 Why is that?

-This is a new feature of Interface Builder in Xcode 9.
+This is due to a feature introduced since the release of Xcode 9.
 Our demo app now only supports English.
 The layout constraints we defined work perfectly for English.
 But what if it requires to support other languages?
 Will the current layout constraints still work for the right-to-left languages (e.g. Arabic)?

-In Xcode 9, Interface Builder will review your layout constraints and see if they are suitable for all languages.
+In Xcode 10, Interface Builder automatically reviews your layout constraints and sees if they are suitable for all languages.
 If it finds some problems, it will issue a localization warning.
 To fix the issue, you can choose the second option to add the leading constraint.

 In the document outline, did you notice an item called Safe Area?
 And, did you remember the spacing constraints we defined earlier were related to Safe Area?
 We defined two spacing constraints: